DeKay's brown snake: Description

+Habitat

+S. dekayi is a lover of urban areas and tends to frequent cities more often than the countryside.
+It can also be found in areas such as wetlands, grasslands, and forests, but it is most commonly encountered where humans are found.
+It prefers moist habitats.
+Although S. dekayi is solitary, aggregations of individuals have been observed.

 Reproduction

 Like other natricine snakes such as water snakes (genus Nerodia) and garter snakes (genus Thamnophis), S. dekayi is a viviparous species, giving birth to live young.
 Sexual maturity is reached at two to three years.
 Mating takes place in the spring, after snakes emerge from brumation.
 Between 3 and 41 young are born in late summer.

 Diet

 S. dekayi primarily feeds on slugs, snails, and earthworms.
-In the southern extent of its region the snake usually preys predominantly on earthworms, however in the northern reaches of its range slugs are the predominant food source.
+In the southern extent of its region, the snake usually preys predominantly on earthworms; however, in the northern reaches of its range, slugs are the predominant food source.
 It has specialized jaws that allow it to remove snails from their shells for consumption.
 Reports of other invertebrates (such as woodlice, mites, or millipedes) in the diet of S. dekayi are more than likely the result of accidental ingestion rather than intentional feeding, in which one of these invertebrates may have adhered to a slug or other prey item being consumed.